theopenconversationkit/tock/docs-mk/en/docs/about/showcase.md

 * **Field:** internal & B2B support (FAQ, IT Support, HR, Legal), DevOps automation (monitoring, deployments, production management, etc.)
 * **Channels:** text & voice, internally within the offices and on-the-go via Teams

+## Other Tock bots...

+Various organizations already leverage Tock to build conversational agents (which are not mentionned here).
+Among them, some of the [TOSIT](http://tosit.fr/) companies - not only [SNCF](https://www.sncf.com/).

+Sometimes these applications are not dedicated to public usage and their organization will not communicate about them.
+We will mention them here when it is possible :)

+By the way, do not hesitate to look at the [Gitter](https://gitter.im/tockchat/Lobby) community chat to see professionals, students, large and smaller companies currently using or experimenting with Tock for their conversational or _NLU_ projects.

 ## What about you?